Next StepsRequest an Appointment

 |Copyright © Nucleus Medical Media, Inc.|

-NF is caused by a change in a specific gene.
-The gene normally makes proteins that help control growth in the nerves.
-Since the gene is defective, these proteins are not able to control growth, and tumors develop.
+NF1 is caused by a change in a gene that normally makes proteins to control growth in the nerves.
+When the gene is not working the proteins cannot control growth.
+Then tumors can form.

-Most symptoms begin between birth and age 10.
+Most symptoms start by age 10.
 NF1 may cause:

 - Freckles in the armpits or groin

-- Larger than normal head circumference in children
+- Larger than normal head size in children

 - Shorter than normal stature in children

-- Problems with growth of the spine, bones of the skull, or the shin bones
+- Problems with how the spine, skull bones, or shin bones grow

-Other medical conditions that are associated with NF1 include:
+Other medical issues that are linked to NF1 include:

-- Mild impairment of intellectual function, learning disabilities such as attention deficit hyperactivity disorder (ADHD)
+- Learning issues such as attention deficit hyperactivity disorder (ADHD) or other mental problems

-- Congenital heart defects or damaged blood vessels
+- Problems with the heart or blood vessels

 - High blood pressure

-Neurofibromas (tumors that grow on a nerve or nerve tissue)— rarely occur before puberty
+- Neurofibromas (tumors that grow on a nerve or nerve tissue)— these rarely happen before puberty, but they can start growing fast and spread through the body

 - Growths on the iris of the eye (called Lisch nodules or hamartomas)

-- Tumor on the optic nerve that may affect vision (optic nerve gliomas)
+- Tumor on the optic nerve that may change vision (optic nerve gliomas)

-Genetic testing may be recommended for families with a history of neurofibromatosis.
-Prenatal diagnosis may also be possible with amniocentesis or chorionic villus sampling.
+Genetic testing may be advised for families with a history of NF.
+It may be possible to use amniocentesis or chorionic villus sampling to diagnose a fetus with NF before birth.

-Treatment may be needed to control symptoms.
-Surgery may be done to remove painful or disfiguring tumors.
-Medications and therapies may also be needed to manage other symptoms such as seizures and learning disabilities.
+Surgery may be done to remove tumors that hurt or bother someone.
+Medicines and therapies may also be needed to manage other symptoms such as seizures and learning problems.

 - Neurofibromatosis (N1, N2).
 Your Genes Your Health website.
 Available at: http://www.yourgenesyourhealth.org/nf/whatisit.htm.
 Accessed January 28, 2021.

-- NINDS neurofibromatosis information page.
+- Neurofibromatosis.
 National Institute of Neurological Disorders and Stroke website.
-Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Neurofibromatosis-Information-Page.
-Accessed January 28, 2021.
+Available at: https://www.ninds.nih.gov/health-information/disorders/neurofibromatosis.